AdaptableTools/openfin-demo/README.md

 A [Cell Validation Rule](https://docs.adaptabletools.com/docs/adaptable-functions/cell-validation-function) has been added to the *Trades* view that the 'Notional' column cannot be negative.

 ### EditLookUp
-An [Edit Lookup](https://docs.adaptabletools.com/docs/predefined-config/user-interface-config#editlookupitems) Item has been added to *Status* column in Trade View to enable quick editing
+An [Edit Lookup](https://docs.adaptabletools.com/docs/predefined-config/user-interface-config#editlookupitems) Item has been added to *Status* column in *Trades View* to enable quick editing

 ### Query
-A [Shared Query](https://docs.adaptabletools.com/docs/adaptable-functions/query-function) called "Active US Trades" has been supplied for Trades View to show active to show active trades for some counterparties.
+A [Shared Query](https://docs.adaptabletools.com/docs/adaptable-functions/query-function) called "Active US Trades" has been supplied for *Trades View* to show active to show active trades for some counterparties.
 The Expression it uses is:
 ```
 '[status]="active" AND [counterparty] IN ("Goldman Sachs","Bank of America","JP Morgan","Morgan Stanley")'
 ```

 ### Action Column
-An [Action Column](https://docs.adaptabletools.com/docs/adaptable-functions/action-column-function) has been added to the Trade View which displays a 'Cancel' button in any row where Status is 'active'.
+An [Action Column](https://docs.adaptabletools.com/docs/adaptable-functions/action-column-function) has been added to the *Trades View* which displays a 'Cancel' button in any row where Status is 'active'.
 When clicked it changes the Status to 'inactive'.

 ### User Menu Items
 All 3 views have 2 menu items which when clicked will broadcast the Instrument via an [FDC3](https://fdc3.finos.org/) message (using current channel):
 - *Broadcast* [Context Menu](https://docs.adaptabletools.com/docs/user-interface/context-menu) Item which appears only when right-clicking in a cell in Instrument
 - *Broadcast* [Column Menu](https://docs.adaptabletools.com/docs/user-interface/column-menu/) Item which appears only in Instrument Column Menu

-The Trade View has a *Cancel* Context Menu Item which appears in all rows where *Status* is 'active'.
+The *Trades View* has a *Cancel* Context Menu Item which appears in all rows where *Status* is 'active'.
 When the menu item is selected the *Status* changes to 'inactive'.

 ## Installation